 Thank you for your interest in WGAVG.

 At our members' sequences evenings we show and then discuss constructively work brought by members.
 This is an excellent and enjoyable way for everyone to learn.
 You can get too close to your own work and new pairs of eyes and ears notice things you didn't.
-In the light of these comments you can consider if you wish to adjust your sequence.
-These discussions, and the members' willingness to take on board the comments made, are one of the reasons for the group's success.
+In the light of these comments you can consider if you wish to adjust your sequence - or not.
+These discussions and the members' willingness to take on board the comments made, are one of the reasons for the group's success.

-be afraid to ask.
-We encourage members to attend main stream AV events elsewhere
+We encourage our members to attend main stream AV events elsewhere such as the local

-such as the local Great Northern Festival and the RPS Nationals and Internationals.
+Great Northern Festival and the RPS Nationals and Internationals.
+The more quality

-The more quality AV you see, the better.
+AV you see, the better.